In this competitive digital age, it’s important for law firms to leverage all of the marketing channels available to them.

 Understanding how to make the most of it is tricky.

-Whether your practice area is family law or personal injury, the following tips will help you succeed.
+Whether trying to set up Facebook ads for a personal injury lawyer or your practice area is family law, the following tips will help you succeed.

 1. “Retarget” Prospects to Reinforce Your Brand